 Polymer: Immersive Computing Engine

-Immersive media reaches far beyond games, inclusive of content creation, cinematic storytelling, visualization, and simulation.
-Unity and Unreal are flexible enough to support these experiences, but many developers have taken to codifying design patterns and feature implementations by way of plugins and samples in cases where an engine provides limited built-in facilities.
+Spatial computing and immersive media reaches far beyond games, inclusive of content creation, cinematic storytelling, visualization, and simulation.
+Game engines like Unity, Unreal, and Godot are flexible enough to support these experiences, but many AR/VR app developers have taken to codifying design patterns and feature implementations by way of plugins and samples in cases where the engine provides limited built-in facilities.
 For example, I'm speaking of projects like TurboButton, Virtual Reality Toolkit (VRTK), Unity's EditorXR, and Google's Daydream Elements.

 Based on a large amount of open-source libraries and middleware, building a base engine layer is not as difficult as it once was.
-A byproduct of being a relatively new domain, immersive computing platforms are essentially built on modern hardware, reducing the need to support legacy graphics APIs and related engine baggage.
-Armed with the OpenVR device abstraction (and its standardized sibling OpenXR), I saw an open opportunity for new project that caters to spatial computing developers.
+A byproduct of being a relatively new field, spatial computing platforms are built on modern hardware which lmits their need to support legacy graphics APIs and related engine baggage.
+Armed with emerging clarity over the OpenXR device & application abstraction API, I saw an opportunity for new project catering specficially to spatial computing developers.

 PostScript A: Polymer consists of ideas and code from a wide variety of sources.
 Notably influence has been taken from Google's Lullaby, Microsoft's Mixed Reality Toolkit, NVIDIA's Falcor, Unity's EditorXR, VRTK, Morgan McGuire's G3D, Marko Pintera's bs::framework, OpenVR Unity SDK, and Vladimír Vondruš' Magnum.

-Postscript B: It was a calculated risk to share the name with Google's Polymer web component library.
-Ultimately the venn-diagram of developers interested in this project and Google's should be tiny and contextually not-so-confusing.
+Postscript B: It was a calculated risk to share the name with Google's Polymer web component library since the domains are contextually unreleated.